 That's easy, since there are funds out there that do exactly that, and they are the best path for 99% of investors.
 You can read about them here.
 The following article shows a much more complex approach which might save a small amount of money for those with over £100k of investments.

-So, what if you don’t want to invest in those funds?
-What if you’re not happy with Lifestrategy’s UK bias or find Consensus 100’s OCF of 0.23% too expensive for your tastes?
+What if you don't want to invest in a standard global equity fund?
+What if you're not happy with Lifestrategy's UK bias or find Consensus 100's OCF of 0.23% too expensive for your tastes?
 Or maybe you want finer control over the precise allocation of your money?
-In that case, you might be interested in building your own global tracker which is what this guide is about!
+In that case, you might be interested in building your own global tracker.

 As ever, there are pros and cons of the DIY approach:

 - Cheaper than buying a pre-packaged global tracker

 - Allows more control over sector/country allocations

 - Requires ongoing monitoring of asset allocations -no ability to fund and forget